datashaman/putio-automator/README.md

 Configure Sickrage to use a Torrent black hole folder.
 Configure this application to monitor that folder and download to the same folder used for post-processing in Sickrage.

 To the people who installed the first version, apologies for the change in direction.
-It's a lot easier to rely on *nix cron to schedule things than to fiddle with threads.
+It's a lot easier to rely on cron to schedule things than to fiddle with threads.

 ## Setup